rspamd/rspamd/webui/index.md

 }
 {% endhighlight %}

 Password option should be changed for sure for your specific configuration.
-Encrypted password using is encouraged (`rspamd --encrypt-password`).
+Encrypted password using is encouraged (`rspamadm pw --encrypt`).

 ##Interface setup.

 Interface itself is written in pure HTML5/js and, hence, it requires zero setup.
 Just enter a password for webui access and you are ready.

 ##Contact information.

 Rspamd interface is `Apache-2.0` licensed software.
-For all questions rlated to this product please email to `rspamd-interface <at> highsecure.ru`.